Had an issue with Airbnb? Get a real response.

 Can I take my Airbnb complaint to a consumer authority or tribunal?

-Yes.
-If Airbnb hasn’t resolved your issue, you can contact your local Fair Trading office, which often liaises directly with Airbnb.
+Yes, if Airbnb hasn’t resolved your issue, you can contact your local Fair Trading office, which often liaises directly with Airbnb.
 You can also report systemic issues, like misleading pricing, to the ACCC.
 For unresolved financial disputes, file a claim through your state tribunal, such as NCAT or VCAT.
 These steps help ensure accountability and increase your chances of a fair outcome.

 You’ve done your part, now it’s time to hold Airbnb accountable.